-Benefits of membership include checking out circulating materials, and many online resources.
+Benefits of membership include checking out circulating materials, and on-site access to many online resources.
 At the end of the first membership year, a renewal notice will be sent.
 At that time, alumni can elect to continue their membership for a fee.

 Membership rates are scaled for the first five (5) years of practice.
 After five years, alumni are charged the sole practitioner fee and may purchase individual memberships, even if they work in a firm of two or more attorneys.
 An alumni membership may not be used by anyone other than the alumnus.

 Access to the collection is always available to alumni, regardless of membership status, however, services are reserved for fee-paying members.

 We encourage you to complete your bar applications early.
 Please drop off bar application forms in the Registrar’s Office, leaving sufficient time for early completion.

 You may drop forms with the Registrar’s Office prior to graduation or you may email the forms to: Lyla.Mulkhey@law.unh.edu.

 If you are taking the New Hampshire Bar, do not be concerned about the requirement asking you to submit two certified copies of your diploma.
 UNH Franklin Pierce School of Law has an agreement with the New Hampshire Supreme Court which allows us to submit a copy of our graduation list to them directly, shortly following commencement.
 This takes care of the requirement if you have been conferred the degree.